stormblog/sircmpwn.github.io/_posts/2017-10-09-Future-of-sway.md

 We're sharing these improvements with the greater Wayland community, too. wlroots is a platform upon which we intend to develop and promote open standards that will unify the extensibility of all Wayland desktops.
-We've also been working with other Wayland compositors, notably [way-cooler TODO LINK](https://github.com/way-cooler/way-cooler), which are preparing to move their own codebases to a wlroots-based solution.
+We've also been working with other Wayland compositors, notably [way-cooler](https://github.com/way-cooler/way-cooler), which are preparing to move their own codebases to a wlroots-based solution.

 My goal is to ship sway 1.0 before the end of the year.
 These are exciting times for Wayland, and I hope you're looking forward to it.